 I have squarely hit that certain age.
 With a vengeance.

-of appropriateness have actually turned into a LIST of questions
+My questions of appropriateness have actually turned into a LIST of questions of appropriateness:

 Should I stop wearing shorts?

 What about sleeveless blouses?

 The shorts quandary is a tough one for me.
 Its on the top of my list for good reason.

 Lord knows I dont have the legs I used to.
 Not even close.

 Somehow all of my beautiful taut thigh skin has loosened up and is now gathering all-wrinkley-elephant-like around my knees.